 In response to requests, input was received from 3 physician specialty societies and 6 academic medical centers while this policy was under review in 2012.
-The input was mixed as to whether DAT-SPECT should be considered medically necessary to aid in the diagnosis of patients with clinically uncertain parkinsonian syndromes, essential tremor, or DLB.
-Input was near uniform that there is not adequate evidence to demonstrate that the use of DAT-SPECT provides significant improvements in clinical outcomes compared to the available alternatives, although several reviewers noted the avoidance of parkinsonian medications in patients with essential tremor as a potential benefit.
+The input was mixed as to whether DAT-SPECT should be considered medically necessary to aid in the diagnosis of patients with clinically uncertain PS, ET, or DLB.
+Input was near uniform that there is not adequate evidence to demonstrate that the use of DAT-SPECT provides significant improvements in clinical outcomes compared with the available alternatives, although several reviewers noted the avoidance of parkinsonian medications in patients with ET as a potential benefit.
 There was uniform agreement that DAT-SPECT is investigational for the monitoring of disease progression.

-Dopamine transporter imaging with single-photon emission computed tomography (DAT-SPECT) is being evaluated to improve the differential diagnosis of parkinsonian syndromes (PS) from non-parkinsonian tremor and of dementia with Lewy bodies (DLB) from Alzheimer’s disease.
+Dopamine transporter (DAT) imaging with single-photon emission computed tomography (DAT-SPECT) is being evaluated to improve the differential diagnosis of parkinsonian syndromes (PS) from non-parkinsonian tremor and of dementia with Lewy bodies (DLB) from Alzheimer disease (AD).
 Most of the available literature is from Europe, where a ligand has been available for over a decade.
 In terms of technical performance, the ligand is specific for the striatal dopamine transporter, and studies indicate reliability in assessment of the images when performed by experienced readers.

-For diagnosing Parkinson’s disease in patients with parkinsonian symptoms, studies of diagnostic accuracy report good specificity for confirming nigrostriatal degeneration, with less sensitivity for ruling out disease.
-These findings are dependent, however, on a reference standard (clinical diagnosis) which may be flawed, and it is unknown whether DAT-SPECT would show greater sensitivity when compared with the gold standard of histopathological diagnosis.
-Evidence on clinical utility includes a randomized controlled trial that showed more patients evaluated with DAT-SPECT have changes in diagnosis and management compared to controls without imaging; however, no improvement in quality of life was observed within the 1-year follow-up.
+For diagnosing Parkinson disease (PD) in patients with parkinsonian symptoms, studies of diagnostic accuracy report good specificity for confirming nigrostriatal degeneration, with less sensitivity for ruling out disease.
+These findings are dependent, however, on a reference standard (clinical diagnosis) which may be flawed, and it is unknown whether DAT-SPECT would show greater sensitivity when compared with the criterion standard of histopathologic diagnosis.
+Evidence on clinical utility includes a randomized controlled trial that showed more patients evaluated with DAT-SPECT have changes in diagnosis and management compared with controls without imaging; however, no improvement in quality of life was observed within the 1-year follow-up.
 In other studies, DAT-SPECT findings are consistent with about 90% of diagnoses made by specialists in movement disorders and that in a relatively small proportion of patients, the diagnosis has been altered based on DAT-SPECT.

 Overall, the evidence available at this time is insufficient to determine with certainty the effect of this technology on health outcomes.
 Therefore, DAT-SPECT is considered investigational.